microsoft/Windows-universal-samples/Samples/XamlCustomMediaTransportControls/README.md

 # Media transport controls sample

-Shows how to create customized media transport controls for the [MediaElement control](https://msdn.microsoft.com/library/windows/apps/windows.ui.xaml.controls.mediaelement.aspx) in your XAML Windows App.
+Shows how to create customized media transport controls for the [MediaPlayerElement control](https://msdn.microsoft.com/library/windows/apps/windows.ui.xaml.controls.mediaplayerelement.aspx) in your XAML Windows App.

 > **Note:** This sample is part of a large collection of UWP feature samples.